seesmof/Freshcode-Frontend/README.md

 ## Contributing

 Contributions are welcome!
 If you have a suggestion or improvement, feel free to submit a pull request.

+## Credits

+Gotta give a massive thanks to the whole Freshcode team and especially our mentor - Alisa from the training center for this wonderful opportunity and for making this nice course free for everyone!

 ## License